mjgarve1/week-planner-card-tailored/README.md

 ### HACS (Recommended)

 1. Make sure [HACS](https://hacs.xyz) is installed and working.
-2. Search for `week-planner-card`.
+2. Search for `week-planner-card-tailored`.
 3. Download and install using HACS.

 ### Manual

-1. Download and copy `week-planner-card.js` from the [latest release](https://github.com/FamousWolf/week-planner-card/releases/latest) into your `config/www` directory.
+1. Download and copy `week-planner-card-tailored.js` from the [latest release](https://github.com/mjgarve1/week-planner-card-tailored/releases/latest) into your `config/www` directory.
 2. Add the resource reference to Home Assistant configuration using one of these methods:
   - **Edit your configuration.yaml**
     Add:
     ```yaml
     resources:
-      - url: /local/week-planner-card.js?version=1.12.1
+      - url: /local/week-planner-card-tailored.js?version=1.12.1
     type: module
     ```
   - **Using the graphical editor**